Using React Server Components in Expo Router apps

 Server Components

-Server Components run in the server, meaning they can access Node.js built-ins and server APIs.
+Server Components run in the server, meaning they can access server APIs and Node.js built-ins (when running locally).
 They can also use async components.

 Consider the following component which fetches data and renders it: